-Hypoallergenic dogs are technically a modern day myth.
+Hypoallergenic dogs are technically a modern day myth, small breed or otherwise.
 However, many people with dog allergies can tolerate certain types of dogs, but the breed and level of tolerance is not the same for everyone.

 Dander isn't the only culprit.
 A lot of people with dog allergies are actually allergic to a protein in dog saliva, mucus, urine, etc., so when a high-shedding dog licks it's fur and then sheds it, he drops contaminated fur and allergens around the house.

 A non-shedding dog can be more hypoallergenic simply because the the saliva contaminated (and dander contaminated) dog hair is less scattered and less likely to be covering furniture, etc.